"

 $$\sum F_y=0=R_{By}+R_{Ay}\\R_{Ay}=-R_{By}\\R_{Ay}=-250N$$

-The answer we got is a negative number.
-All this means is that the direction of this vector is drawn wrong on our original diagram (in reference to our coordinate frame).
-This makes sense as RAy and RBy are the only external forces in the y direction, so they have to cancel each other for the equilibrium equations to be true.
+The answers we got that were negative numbers mean that the direction of the vector is drawn wrong on our original diagram (in reference to our coordinate frame).
+This makes sense as RAy and RBy are the only external forces in the y direction, so they have to cancel each other for the equilibrium equations to be true (Same for the vectors in the x direction.)
 Therefore, one of them should have a negative direction.
 We will leave this answer as is for now, but the next time we draw the system, we will change the direction of the arrow.

 Part b:

-Firstly, we re-draw the diagram, changing the direction of RAy.
-Then, since we are using method of sections, we make a cut so that the member FCG (the one we want to find) is cut.
+Firstly, we redraw the diagram, changing the direction of the RAy and RAx.
+Then, since we are using the method of sections, we make a cut so that the member FCG (the one we want to find) is cut.

-Now we re-draw, choosing one of the pieces from the cut.
-Here the top half is chosen, but you could also chose the bottom half and get the right answer.
-The only reason the top half was chosen here is because there are less external forces to consider for the top.
+Now we redraw, choosing one of the pieces from the cut.
+Here the top half is chosen, but you could also choose the bottom half and get the right answer.
+The only reason the top half was chosen here is because there are fewer external forces to consider for the top.

 Solve for the member we are looking for: